rebecca1230/IntrotoIM/midtermProject/journal.md

 ## 2/27(Saturday)

 **Goal of the day:**
+1. Should resolve some bugs and change the speed or size of paddle/puck to make the game smoother.
-1. Refine background and enhacne aesthetic.
+2. Refine background and enhacne aesthetic.
-2. Create the start and restart function of the game.
+3. Create the start and restart function of the game.
-3. Add sound.
+4. Add sound.
-4. Winner and Looser.
+5. Winner and Looser.
-5. Choose level of difficulties.
+6. Choose level of difficulties.